 St Stephens: the Geography of the Parish.

 To the Diocese of Southwark (and Dulwich Deanery within it), St Stephen’s Parish is in South Dulwich, but how often does anyone use that name?
 Dulwich, yes, but South Dulwich …?
-The postal address of the Church is College Road SE21, but that is also the postal district of much of West Dulwich and all of Dulwich Village, which are not in the Parish.
+The postal address of the Church is College Road SE21, but that is also the postal district of much of West Dulwich and all of Dulwich Village, which are not in the Parish, while the southernmost parts are in SE19 and SE26 and SE.
 Network Rail call the station next door to the Church ‘Sydenham Hill’, but none of the Parish is in Sydenham.
 Administratively it is in the London Borough of Southwark, and part of the rather amorphous Parliamentary Constituency of Dulwich and West Norwood, but public transport only tenuously connects it with those places.
-Of course, some residents feel orientated differently, while others may not be aware they are in the Parish of St Stephen’s at all!
+Of course, some residents feel oriented differently, while others may not be aware they are in the Parish of St Stephen’s at all!
 We need to know more ...

 The Parish is a low to medium density middle class suburb set in a hilly, green and leafy environment, which makes it unusual in an Inner City.
 It does not have an obvious ‘core’ (a prominent historical, commercial, or community focus) within it (do we count St Stephens Church and Hall?
-Kingswood House?
-Paxton Green?
-Dulwich Prep.
-London, and Kingsdale Schools?).
+Kingswood House? or Paxton Green?
 Its better known foci lie just beyond its borders, eg Dulwich College, Dulwich Village and Picture Gallery, the Horniman Museum, and the Upper Norwood Triangle (including the Vicar's Oak), while shopping centres are further away at West Norwood, East Dulwich, Forest Hill, Sydenham and Penge.
-Cheap public transport to all these centres is surprisingly limited from St Stephen’s: no bus routes pass through the heart of the Parish, and few people use trains for local journeys.
+Cheap public transport to all these centres is surprisingly limited from St Stephen’s: no bus routes pass through the heart of the Parish, the Toll Gate on College Road cuts it off from much of South London, and few people use trains for local journeys.